 The project will require the acquisition of new right of way from adjacent property owners.

 The schematic and environmental phase began in March 2019.
 It is expected to take three to five years to complete the preliminary design.
 Right-of-way acquisitions will begin once the schematic and environmental assessments are complete.

-Construction funding has not been identified but is likely to be a combination of federal, state and local funds.
+Construction funding has not been identified, but is likely to be a combination of federal and state funds.
 The proposed facility will not be tolled.

 TxDOT Tyler District